 It took just six weeks in the spring of 1940 for Germany to invade and defeat France.
 The world was stunned.
-How had the most admired army in Europe been so quickly brought to heel?
-The intuitive reaction of the populace was to flee by the millions toward southern France.
+How had the most admired army in Europe been so quickly brought to the heel?
+The intuitive reaction of many was to flee by the millions toward southern France.
 But the defeated French government’s response was a one-sided armistice that would result in a psychological legacy that would haunt the nation for decades.

 9:30–10:45 a.m.
 How the Occupation Worked

 The Occupation was not a well-oiled machine.
 But despite the German Occupation Authority’s internal divisions and changing policies, one factor was constant: The Reich needed the wealth of France to continue its war against England and, a year later, against the USSR.
 Gold, cattle, architectural products, locomotives, horses, armaments—nothing was excepted.
 As increasing demands were made on the civilian population and as the Russian war dragged on, the French reluctantly came to realize that the Occupation would not be a passing event.

 Changes soon became obvious in French households, mostly run by women, for nearly two million men were in POW camps all over Europe.
 Essentials such as medicine and fuel for heat became increasingly scarce.
 The unpredictable availability of foodstuffs created a growing black market.
 Families roaming the countryside for nourishment were commonplace.
 Hitler had sought a subdued France, but by mid-1942, nervous Occupiers became increasingly erratic in their imposition of order, and personal safety became as important a concern as were the needs of daily life.